JornHeyvaert/ImageSliderHTML5/README.md

 # ImageSliderHTML5
-Image Slider created with HTML5
+Image Slider created with HTML5, CSS and Javascript